 Accuracy boosts are always welcome.
 Once you've decided on the weapon you want for your build, you'll want to grab the appropriate talent.

 For ranged Ciphers you get another accuracy boost to play with.

-Not a bad talent actually, the raw damage is quite good.
+Not a bad talent actually, the raw damage is very strong.
 However, its hard to justify picking this over other talents.
 If you have a free talent slot though, by all means go ahead and grab this.

-If you plan on using a firearm this talent is a must-have.
+If you plan on using a firearm (And not swapping weapons) this talent is a must-have.
 Reloading is the bane of any gun user, and being able to quicken it is always a welcomed ability.